One 45 Minute Class Period

 - explain why Rosa Parks is called the “Mother of the Civil Rights Movement.”

-Display a picture of Rosa Parks on the overhead projector as the students enter the classroom.
+Display a picture of Rosa Parks on the board as the students enter the classroom.
 Using whole group discussion style, ask the students to identify the person in the picture; tell what she did and explain what impact her action had on American history.

 The Venn diagram and journal reflections will assess student learning in this lesson.